ahw0/Applicativo-interfaccia-RisiKo/README.md

 The last part, on the right, followed by the word **[Posizionamento]** consists of three parts:
 -	**Nome territorio**: enter the name of the territory where you want to add the armed forces.
 -	**N° armate**: the numerical value of the armed forces that you want to enter in the territory previously expressed.
--	**Abilita territorio**: if player decides to insert armies into another territory, he can enable that entry by ticking the corresponding box.
+-	**Abilita territorio**: if the player decides to insert armies into another territory, he can enable that entry by ticking the corresponding box.

 ***More details on abilita territorio***: as long as the armies are not finished, as per regulation, each player must have at most 3 armies in each territory.
 For strategic reasons, a player can, for example, place 2 armies on territory A and 1 on territory B.
 To make such placements, the player will write A in the first field under "Nome territorio" and the value 2 in the field next, then check the second (or third) checkbox to write the B territory and the value 1.
-Up to three territories can be empowered as maximum three armies can be placed in three territories (1 army on each territory).
+Up to three territories can be empowered as maximum of three armies can be placed in three territories (1 army on each territory).

 In each field, copy-paste information is forbidden to prevent copying of some special characters that may cause subsequent insertion into the database.
 Additionally, appropriate checks verify that the name of the territory is correct and that it belongs to the player.
 Of course we do not want to make enemies stronger by giving them armies!